lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/Results/README.md

 K-S test indiciate the distribution of allele frequency differences in focal SNPs differs from that of matched controls.
 But distributions of all matched controls do not differ

-## 6. Estimate Tajima's D across SNPs
+## 6. Estimate Tajima's D across loci
 ![TajimaD](https://github.com/lcouper/MosquitoThermalSelection/assets/10873177/50789688-81c9-4a91-84e7-38c1630cd577)